nikkehtine/nikkehtine/README.md

 # nikkehtine

-**Freelancer, web developer, open source enthusiast, Go enjoyer, wannabe data scientist, feline wrangler; based in Poland**
+**Freelancer, web developer, open source enthusiast, Go enjoyer, wannabe data scientist, feline wrangler, based in Poland**

 ## Basic information

 - 🦊 Most of [my own projects reside on <img height="14px" alt="GitLab" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/gitlab/gitlab-original.svg" /> **GitLab**](https://gitlab.com/nikkehtine) - I use GitHub mostly for contribution
-  - 🪞 Many repositories here are mirrors of my GitLab repos that sync at an interval - just replace "hub" with "lab" in the repo's URL to arrive at the original repo
+  - 🪞 Most repositories here are mirrors of my GitLab repos that sync at an interval - just replace "hub" with "lab" in the repo's URL to arrive at the original repo
 - 🤩 My goals are:
   - 🤵 designing elegant, easy to use and functional UIs
   - 🏢 writing efficient, elegant, maintainable and scalable code